spsforks/QB64-Wiki/_WHEEL.md

 >  *Note:* When there is no device control to read, a [FOR...NEXT](FOR...NEXT) n = 1 TO 0 loop will not run thus avoiding a control function read error.

-*Example 2:* Why does a mouse have 3 wheels?
+Why does a mouse have 3 wheels?
 Relative x and y movements can be read using the first 2 _WHEEL reads.

 ```vb